Wildcard script mapping and IIS 7 integrated pipeline

 The big benefit of the IIS 7 and above integrated request processing pipeline is the fact that all the nice and useful ASP.NET features can be used for any type of content on your web site; not just for ASP.NET-specific content.
 For example, ASP.NET SQL-based membership can be used to protect static files and folders.
-Also, ASP.NET extensibility API's, such as IHttpHandler and IHttpModule can be used to add custom modules and handlers that would be executed even for non-ASP.NET content.
+Also, ASP.NET extensibility APIs, such as IHttpHandler and IHttpModule, can be used to add custom modules and handlers that would be executed even for non-ASP.NET content.

 IIS 6 did not have this level of integration.
-ASP.NET was plugged into IIS 6 as an ISAPI extension and by default was configured to handle ONLY requests mapped to that extension - for example any request that ended with ".aspx" would be be processed by ASP.NET extension.
+ASP.NET was plugged into IIS 6 as an ISAPI extension and by default was configured to handle ONLY requests mapped to that extension - for example any request that ended with ".aspx" would be processed by the ASP.NET extension.
 This obviously was a big limitation for customers who wanted to be able to use ASP.NET features for all other contend on web site.
 The most common way to workaround that was to use "Wildcard script mapping".
 This post explains how an application that used wildcard script mapping in IIS 6 can be migrated over to IIS 7 and above.

 Assume you had configured ASP.NET in IIS 6 to handle all requests by using wildcard script mapping.
 For example you had an ASP.NET module for URL rewriting and you wanted this module to handle extension-less URLs.

 This wildcard script map configuration is typically done within IIS 6 manager by opening the properties dialog for either web server or web site and selecting Home Directory tab, then clicking on Configuration button and then clicking on the Insert button for "Wildcard application maps":

 Now, as you move your application to IIS 7 and above, you want to configure it to achieve the same behavior of ASP.NET.
 There are two options on how this can be done: using Classic pipeline mode or using Integrated pipeline mode.